Phase 2: Evaluating Hash Functions

 - The file name of a dictionary of words.

-in your home directory, we have provided three dictionary files for you to use:
+In the /cs70/data directory, we have provided several dictionary files for you to use:

 == Testing std::hash<std::string>